M7mod-hegazy/Elhegazy_Vercel/Readme.md

 - HTML, CSS, JS, Bootstrap, jquery and some other libraries were used for Frontend 🖌️🎨
 - Python, django, ajax and some other libraries were used for Backend ⚙️🔧
 - Postgres was used for Database 📚📂
-- The project is hosted by Heroku and AWS ☁️
+- The project is hosted by Amazon AWS ☁️
 - And for editing photos in Photoshop and Illustrator 🎨🖼️
               - - - - - - - - - - - - - - - - - - - - - - - - - - -